HamiHash/HackerNews/README.md

 ## About

-A simple app in wich you can see the hacker news latest articles.
+A simple app in which you can see the hacker news latest articles.

 ##